 Here are my selected short comparisons with other DAPs below.

-With its incredible value, the DTR1 now deserves a spot in our Best Portable Player Recommendations.
+The DTR1+ certainly has a spot in our Best Portable Player Recommendations.